end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 QuadCtrl - Securing components with wrapping foam

-Once everything is ready for flight, attach the package on the quadcopter.&nbsp;Connect JST battery connector and each signal wire cable.
+Once everything is ready for flight, attach the package on the quadcopter.
+Connect JST battery connector and each signal wire cable.

 Since I was planning on removing the device for maintenance, I didn't used glue (or anything permanent) for securing the package to the frame.
 Instead I used zip ties which are used for both wrapping the foam around the stripboard and attaching to the frame's front grooves.

 I also used zip ties to attach the wood BBQ skewers to the pre-drilled holes in the fuselage.

-For best result,&nbsp;position the 10w LED below the propeller's wind blast.
+For best result, position the 10w LED below the propeller's wind blast.
 This will greatly increase the lifespan of the LED since it will always be properly cooled while turned on.

 ## Final Result